Regnus 5.2

 Labels do not have to appear at the beginning of the line; they are just as welcome at the end, or at any point in between!
 So, for instance, the following will work just as well:

-ENTRY Hello brave new world!<First Label>
+START Hello brave new world!<First Label>

-ENTRY Goodbye cruel <Second Label>world!
+START Goodbye cruel <Second Label>world!

-...Though, it probably goes without saying that it is considered bad practice to insert labels haphazardly in the middle of sentences like that!
+...Though it probably goes without saying that it is considered bad practice to insert labels haphazardly in the middle of sentences like that!

-Of course, a line with no label will not appear as an option in your parser's contents list...
+Of course, a line with no label will not appear as an option in your parser's contents list.
 In the following script, the parser will never display the unlabelled line:

-ENTRY <First Label>Hello brave new world!
+START <First Label>Hello brave new world!

-ENTRY <Second Label>Goodbye cruel world!
+START <Second Label>Goodbye cruel world!

-ENTRY This line does not have a label, and so will never be displayed!
+START This line does not have a label, and so will never be displayed!

 Those five-letter words at the beginning of each line of the file are called "qualifiers", and they are also important: every line in a Regnus script file must start with a qualifier, which lets the parser know what kind of information is contained in that line...